+4. Adjustments regarding an asset purchased in a prior fiscal year

+Correction of an Error is covered in MOM-SFSD-POL-SAB 311 – Fund Equity.
+Review this policy to determine if fund balance accounts are appropriate based on circumstances and thresholds.

-4. Adjustments regarding an asset purchased in a prior fiscal yearFor assets added to AM subsequent to the year placed in service, a GL entry is needed to correct the offset entries created by the ADD and PDP entries generated by AM.
+For assets added to AM subsequent to the year placed in service, a GL entry is needed to correct the offset entries created by the ADD and PDP entries generated by AM.